Powerful, deadly storms continue to move across South

 Meteorologist Monique Sellers said they've received reports of downed trees, as well as damage to buildings and a transmission tower.

-Winds of up to 60 mph (96.56 kph) were reported in Cherokee County, Texas, damaging two homes in Alto but not injuring anyone.
-Alto is situated about 140 miles (225 kilometers) north of Houston.
+Winds of up to 60 mph were reported in Cherokee County, Texas, damaging two homes in Alto but not injuring anyone.
+Alto is situated about 140 miles north of Houston.

-Note: This story has been corrected to to show Hamilton, Mississippi is about 140 miles southwest of Memphis, Tennessee, not 60 miles.